Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 For example:

-• they did not conduct a reasonable investigation
+• They did not conduct a reasonable investigation

-• they failed to follow a fair procedure
+• They failed to follow a fair procedure

-• they did not have a fair reason to dismiss you
+• They did not have a fair reason to dismiss you

-• even if they had a fair reason, a dismissal was a disproportionate penalty
+• Even if they had a fair reason, a dismissal was a disproportionate penalty

 How much compensation would you receive if your unfair dismissal claim succeeded?